linuxmint/doc-translation-guide/docs/translate.rst

 Choose ``PO format`` as the file format and click :guilabel:`Request Download`.

 Wait for Launchpad to send you an email (this can take a little while).
-In the email you will find a download link to either the ``.po`` file directly, or an compressed archive containing the ``.po`` file.
+In the email you will find a download link to either the ``.po`` file directly or a compressed archive containing the ``.po`` file.

 Use POEdit
 ----------